-Grind all ingredients to a fine powder in a mortar or pestle or coffee grinder.
+Grind all herbs and berries to a fine powder in a mortar or pestle or coffee grinder.
 Carefully sieve off large bits and then grind again.
-Again sieve off any large undigested large pieces.
+Again sieve off any large pieces.
 You should be left with a fine soft powder with no gritty bits!

 Mix ground spices with granulated sugar.
 Place in jar, cap and let sit overnight before using.

 Make another batch of the wild spice mixture per the previous recipe.
 Instead of adding sugar blend the spices into a cup of honey.
 Place the honey in a mason jar and place into the top of a double boiler and gently warm off and on for 3-4 days.

 Just keep it on the lowest setting and remember to replenish the water.
 I basically keep it on all day and turn it off at night.

 The longer it warms the tastier – and more medicinal your honey.
 To pour off for use, simply heat the honey up and sieve off the plant material.

 • ½ cup butter

 • 1½ cups rye flour

 • 1½ cups all-purpose flour